epfl-ada/ada-2023-project-theavengers2023/docs/index.md

 - **Language:** English.
 - **Budget:** Magnitude equal to 10<sup>8</sup>, corresponding to revenues between 10<sup>7</sup> and 10<sup>8</sup>.

 We exclude taking into account the year of publication due to the implementation of inflation, which already limits the impact of this variable.
-In this analysis, the term "known" refers to actors who are sufficiently famous to be included in the database.
 By extension, these actors are those playing a significant role in the film.
 We started with a visual exploration using boxplots :

 <iframe src="assets/plots/boxplot_log_revenue.html" width="700" height="480" frameborder="0" position="relative"></iframe>